xtruan/RideWaitTimesWidget/README.md

 # Theme Park Wait Times - Widget
 Theme Park Wait Times widget for Garmin Connect IQ - https://apps.garmin.com/en-US/apps/e9623de9-8a8e-4afc-9169-75883c8b1325

 Going to your favorite theme park?
 Get the wait times for all the rides right on your wrist!
 This widget uses your GPS location to find the closest theme parks to you.
-Simply select a park to see the wait times for every ride sorted by shortest to longest!
+Simply select a park to see the wait times for every ride!
 Supports 100+ different parks worldwide, including Disney, Universal, and Six Flags.
 Full list of supported parks available here: https://queue-times.com/parks.

 How to use: